-This is from my latest 5 star review on Amazon for my book ‘PAID TO LIVE THE DREAM’, from someone with the delightful name of ‘dawniedingdong’.
+This is from my latest 5 star review on Amazon, from someone with the delightful name of ‘dawniedingdong’.
 Thank you dawniedingdong! :-

 “It’s brilliant, I loved the entire book, taking me the reader, from the authors longing to work on the tugs on the River Thames, right through to him and his wife’s days when he was a qualified captain of magnificent yachts.
 I found myself giggling at many of the events that took place and also felt fearful for him when he took crazy risks, which could have cost him his life, always heaving a big sigh of relief when he was safe!
 As you can tell, I was right into this book like I was there onboard, I absolutely loved it. ………

 Congratulations to Anthony Edwards, you certainly made me feel that I was with you throughout this entire book and was sad when it came to an end!”